 Dr. Ge complained to her superiors that her medical assessments were being downgraded from “serious” to “non-serious” and as a result of this; the Congestive Heart Failure events were being under-reported to the FDA.
 Dr. Ge’s contract was terminated.

-ACTOS bladder cancer lawyers, Baum, Hedlund, Aristel & Goldman have filed ACTOS bladder cancer lawsuits in state and federal courts against Takeda Pharmaceuticals accusing the drug company of illegally marketing ACTOS when it knew or should have known that it was linked to an elevated risk of bladder cancer.
+Baum, Hedlund, Aristel & Goldman have filed actos bladder cancer lawsuits in state and federal courts against Takeda Pharmaceuticals accusing the drug company of illegally marketing the diabetes drug actos when it knew or should have known that it was linked to an elevated risk of bladder cancer.